Chapeau de Paille

 Delicious food made from seasonal, fresh ingredients.
 Reasonably priced.

-Nice spot for breakfast (coffee and tartine), reading the paper and people watching.
+A nice spot for breakfast, reading the paper and people watching.
 Also serves lunch and dinner.
-Relatively small menu but high quality.
+A relatively small menu but high quality.

 A fine-dining spot.
 Fresh ingredients, well prepared.
 Portions are on the smaller side.
 Peaceful terrace.